NextCenturyCorporation/neon-dash/README.md

 - In `<neon-dash-internal>/nginx.dash-only.conf`, change the number `4200` in the line `listen 4200;` to your port.

-**Note**: By default, the Docker container assumes the Neon Server is running with hostname and port `http://localhost:8090`.
+**Note**: By default, the Docker container assumes the NUCLEUS Data Server is running with the hostname and port `http://localhost:8090`.
 If you want to use a different port:

 - In `<neon-dash-internal>/nginx.dash-only.conf`, change the hostname and port `http://localhost:8090` in the line `proxy_pass http://localhost:8090/neon` to your hostname and port.